Szendrő: World War II Era

 On the eve of World War II, 277 Jews lived in the town.
 The pro-German Hungarian government restricted the rights of Jews starting in 1938.
 In 1942, 15 community leaders were imprisoned and later conscripted for forced labor in Ukraine, where most perished.
 In March 1944, German soldiers took community leaders as hostages.
 A ghetto was established in May 1944, and Jews were forced into labor.
 They were eventually transferred to Miskolc and then sent to Auschwitz.

 Post-World War II Community

-After the war, about 30 Jews returned and renewed community life under Rabbi Yitzchak Zvi Deutsch.
+After the war, about 30 Jews returned and renewed community life under Rabbi Yitzchak Zvi / Herman Deutsch.
 In 1948, a memorial was erected for the 280 martyrs, and the synagogue was renovated.
 However, due to local harassment, many Jews emigrated from Hungary.
 Jewish cemeteries remain in the town.